PRAISE FOR FEATHERED SERPENT

 An epic read!
 A mystery, a love story, and a historical drama—all wrapped together in a journey through the politics and culture of Central America in the 1980s.
 Odel Bernini, the naïve marine biologist who finds himself suddenly ensnared by the CIA in a situation that spirals out of control, is a character you won’t soon forget.

 Jeff Hartman.
-Author of Atkinson Exit and The Red Coral House.
+Author of The End of the War, Atkinson Exit and The Red Coral House.

 A tale of one man’s journey of discovery and self-realization, this book pays homage to Homer’s Odyssey and James Joyce’s Ulysses.

 A prolific science writer, Richard Brusca has now written a fiction novel imaginatively spiced with love, adventure, magic, politics, and a very personal sense of humor.
 I read it during a field trip in Belize, where some of the novel’s adventures take place.
 One can’t stop reading this book and, when you have finished, it leaves you with a desire for a sequel on the amazing life of marine biologist Dr. Odel Bernini.

 Omar Vidal.
 Former United Nations Deputy Coordinator of the Global Program of Action for the Protection of the Marine Environment, Director-General of World Wildlife Fund-Mexico (1995-2017), and indigenous rights defender in Mexico.